janbodnar/Stripes-MyBatis-Derby/README.md

-# StripesMyBatisDerby
+# Stripes-MyBatis-Derby
-Source from the ZetCode' Stripes, MyBatis, &amp; Derby tutorial
+Source from the ZetCode' <a href="http://zetcode.com/java/stripesmybatisderby/">Stripes, MyBatis, &amp; Derby tutorial</a>.